 To enable nearby sharing on Windows 11, perform the following steps:-

 Step 2.
-Now, perform a right-click any file and select the
+Now, perform right-click on any file and select Show more options from the pop-up context menu.

 That’s it.
 Now, Nearby sharing and Bluetooth will turn on your computer.

-Windows 10 also allows you to choose who can share with you.
-By default, every nearby Windows 10 PC can share or receive files from you.
-If you select the “My Devices Only” option in the above step 4, Nearby Sharing will only work between PCs you’ve signed in to with the same Microsoft account.
+Windows 11 also allows you to choose who can share with you.
+By default, every nearby Windows 11 PC can share or receive files from you.
+If you select the “My Devices Only” option in step 4 above, Nearby Sharing will only work between PCs you’ve signed in to with the same Microsoft account.

 Step 1.
 To share files between two Windows 11 PCs, you need to enable Nearby Sharing features on both computers.